Government of the 13th Dáil: Members of the Government

 The Ministers of the Government were proposed by the Taoiseach and approved by the Dáil.
 They were appointed by the president on the same day.

 Parliamentary Secretaries

 On 24 February 1948, the Government appointed the Parliamentary Secretaries on the nomination of the Taoiseach.

 Republic of Ireland

-The Republic of Ireland Act 1948 became law on 21 December 1948.
+The Republic of Ireland Act 1948 was enacted on 21 December 1948.
 It repealed the Executive Authority (External Relations) Act 1936, removing any remaining external function of the British monarchy in Ireland.
 It also declared that the description of the state was the Republic of Ireland.
 The Act came into operation on Easter Monday, 18 April 1949.